vuejs/docs/src/guide/tooling/deployment.md

 ### With Build Tools

 When using a build tool like Webpack or Browserify, the production mode will be determined by `process.env.NODE_ENV` inside Vue's source code, and it will be in development mode by default.
 Both build tools provide ways to overwrite this variable to enable Vue's production mode, and warnings will be stripped by minifiers during the build.
-All `vue-cli` templates have these pre-configured for you, but it would be beneficial to know how it is done:
+Vue CLI has this pre-configured for you, but it would be beneficial to know how it is done:

 #### Webpack